 After all, if the lights go out when you are sleeping, it’s not as big a deal, because you are asleep.
 But while you are cooking or watching TV?
 That can be a small problem!

 What I Have In My Kit

-With four members of the family, I have to take everyone’s needs into account.
+With four members of the family, I have to take everyone’s needs into account when creating my emergency survival kit.
 I also have to think about general issues like power for phones and spare batteries in case one of the flashlights runs out mid-emergency.

 With all of that in mind, my kit is stocked with the following items

 - Rayovac LED Twin Pack Flashlights (for the kids to wear around the neck)

 - a virtually indestructible LED flashlight

 - a 7-hour power charger for our phones and electronics (you need to be able to communicate with the outside world, call 911 and listen for weather reports)

 - candles and matches